 Key Stage 1 consists of Year 1 and Year 2 classes.
 We have one class in each year group.
 At the beginning of year one, children begin work on the National Curriculum

 Key Stage 2 consists of Years 3,4,5 and 6.
 We have one class in each year group.
 Children continue to study the national curriculum.
 We divide the key stage into a Lower Key Stage (years 3 and 4) and an Upper Key Stage (years 5 and 6)

-Key Stage 1 Phonics and Reading Schemes consists of Oxford Reading Tree including Floppy Phonics, Alien Adventures and Code
+Key Stage 1 Phonics (Little Wandle, Letters and Sounds Revised ) and our Reading Schemes consists of Oxford Reading Tree books.

 Mathematics – Mrs Taylor